Empowering local officials to create thriving communities

 Apply for the Academy

-Applications for the Summer/Fall 2026 Semester will open on March 30 and close on April 27.
+Applications for the Summer/Fall 2026 Semester open on March 30 and close on April 27.

 Questions?

-Contact CHAPA’s Director of Municipal Engagement, Lily Linke ([email protected]), with any questions about the Housing Leadership Academy.
+Contact CHAPA’s Director of Education and Action, Lily Linke ([email protected]), with any questions about the Housing Leadership Academy.

 Frequently Asked Questions